🥳 Skip the subscription. Pay $199 once for lifetime access— See lifetime plans

 3. Read Real Followers %.
 Under 60% → run a small paid test before committing budget.

-4. Cross-check with Sponsored Performance % in the Highlights row.
+4. Cross-check Sponsored Performance % in the Highlights row.
 Over 3% means their sponsored content actually performs.
-Under 1% means even a real audience doesn't convert on paid posts.
+Under 1% means even a real audience doesn't convert.

 Four checks.
-Ten seconds per creator once the report is open.
+Ten seconds per creator.
 A 20-creator shortlist gets cleaned in under 20 minutes.

 What you can't catch from the breakdown alone

 • Audience-to-brand fit.
-A creator can have 90% Real Followers and still be wrong for your brand if the audience demographics (age, country, income, interests) don't match your customer.
-Read the Audience Details section — Age/Gender, Ethnicities, Locations, Top Interests, Brand Affinities — together with the Followers Types breakdown.
+A creator can have 90% Real Followers and still be wrong if the audience demographics (age, country, income, interests) don't match your customer.
+Read the Audience Details — Age/Gender, Locations, Top Interests, Brand Affinities — alongside Followers Types.

 • Content quality and brand safety.
 The numbers don't care if the creator's content is on-brand.
 Click through to their actual posts before signing.

 • Reply rate and response cadence.
-Their audience might be real, but if the creator never replies to comments, you'll struggle to run a high-touch ambassador relationship.
+Audience might be real, but if the creator never replies to comments, a high-touch ambassador relationship won't work.

-• Followers Types breakdown — Real / Influencers / Mass / Suspicious in one chart, every report
+• Followers Types breakdown — Real / Influencers / Mass / Suspicious split, every report

-• Full audience demographics — Age, Gender, Ethnicities, Locations, Languages, Top Interests, Brand Affinities — for the audience-to-brand fit check
+• Full audience demographics — Age, Gender, Ethnicities, Locations, Top Interests, Brand Affinities

-• Lookalikes section inside every report — if a creator fails the fraud check, the report automatically surfaces 10+ similar creators you can vet instead
+• Lookalikes section — if a creator fails the check, the report surfaces 10+ similar creators to vet instead

-Pull your first Influencer Report inside Impulze →
+Pull your first Influencer Report — free →

 Frequently Asked Questions